tayapro/wizy/README.md

 # Acknowledgments

-I want to give a big thanks to my mentor, Ronan McClelland.
-He gave me awesome advice on how to plan and do this project. <br>
-Plus, he showed me useful stuff for coding and testing. <br>
+I want to say a big thank you to my mentor, Ronan McClelland.
+He gave me great advice on planning and doing this project.
+He also taught me a lot about coding and testing. <br>

-Thanks to the Slack Community for always being there to answer my questions, sometimes even before I asked them!
+Thanks to the Slack Community too!
+They were always ready to help and answer my questions, sometimes even before I asked them.